sndrs/stew.org.uk/README.md

 # stew.org.uk
-Website for Stew, a not-for-profit gallery and studios in Norwich, UK.
+Source of website for Stew, a not-for-profit gallery and studios in Norwich, UK.

 ### Installation
 `npm install`